FuXi-Nowcast: Environment-conditioned deep learning for severe convection nowcasting: Results

 \section{Results}

-We evaluate the 12-hour forecast performance of FuXi-Nowcast and CMA-MESO for TP, CR, and GS, using data from April to July 2024.
-Quantitative evaluation is based on the Critical Success Index (CSI), complemented by case studies assessing each model's ability to predict convective initiation.
+We evaluate the 12 h forecast performance of FuXi-Nowcast against three baselines: the China Meteorological Administration Mesoscale Model (CMA-MESO), Persistence, and PySTEPS, for total precipitation (TP), composite reflectivity (CR), and wind gust (GS), using data from April to July 2024, the period for which CMA-MESO baseline forecasts were available.
+We first evaluate overall statistical performance and then analyze representative cases to assess convective initiation and maintenance.

-All forecasts are initialized every 3 hours with a 1-hour temporal resolution.
-CR and GS are evaluated against observations, while TP is evaluated using the HRCLDAS dataset as reference.